 Before joining d2i, he served as senior vice president of sales and marketing at HBI Solutions, a leader in health care machine learning and predictive analytics, and as executive director of health care industry for Information Builders, where he grew health and life sciences industry revenues by more than 500 percent.
 Eisman, who received his initial training in information systems at IBM, has led high-growth teams at six software companies, including both early-stage and large, global firms.

-Brian Sweeney has 23 years of experience in the information technology industry, with the most recent 11 years spent in the Emergency Medicine space.
+Brian Sweeney has been an IT professional since 1997 and has served the Emergency Medicine industry since 2009.
 He served as CIO of a Physician Group which grew from 80k annual visits in 2008 to 750k visits in 2014.
 During this time, Brian designed and implemented a medical operations and quality program.
 He was also IT Director for a successful telemedicine group.